oliveira2201/netflix-clone/README.md

-# Clone da Netflix
+# Netflix Clone

-Projeto que utiliza HTML, CSS e um plugin de jQuery para o carrosel.
+Mini project using HTML, CSS and a jQuery plugin for the carousel.\
-O projeto teve como objetivo somente treinamento dessas tecnologias.
+The project aims to train these technologies.